 Probate is generally not necessary when the estate is small, all assets are jointly owned with right of survivorship, or assets pass directly to named beneficiaries outside of the estate.

-Note: if you solely-own any real estate, your estate is more likely to require probate.
+Note: If you solely-own any real estate, your estate is likely required to go through probate.

 Excluding the time it takes to put together an application for probate, it can take anywhere from 6 weeks to 12 months for the courts to finalize and approve an application and grant probate to the executor.
 If there are issues or challenges to the will, this process can take even longer.
 At an average, budget about 3 months for the probate process.